By Jonathan Griffin. Editor, SEO Consultant, & Developer.

 Recovery from the Medic Update

-The Medic update was an algorithm update that targeted E-A-T on August 1, 2019.
-Many websites, primarily in the health sector, saw huge losses in traffic because they failed to show they were trustworthy.
+The Medic update was an algorithm update that targeted E-A-T on 1st August 2019.
+Many websites, primarily in the health sector, saw considerable losses in traffic because they failed to show they were trustworthy.

 There is an interesting case study posted on Search Engine Land that saw the recovery of a website that was hit particularly bad by the Medic update.

-As you can see the the charts below, the Estimated traffic droped by a massive 72%:
+As you can see the charts below, the Estimated traffic dropped by a massive 72%:

 Their website was aimed at connecting people with doctors.
 It contains a detailed glossary of medical terms, articles by doctors, and reviews of local doctors.

-I highly recommend reading the full article as it contains some good insights on to approach a penalty hit site.
+I highly recommend reading the full article as it contains some useful insights on approaching a penalty hit site.

 Here are some of the most interesting takeaways: